jaeyk/tidytweetjson/README.md

 > "NAs were found in source column.
 The problem will be fixed automatically."`

 As stated in the message, the problem will be fixed automatically and there's nothing you need to worry about.
-If you are not assured, then please take a look at the source code, especially lines 62–71.
+If you are not assured, then please take a look at the source code.

 ### 2. `html_to_dataframe_all()`: Turn all HTML files, saved in a directory, into a dataframe